RocketChat/Rocket.Chat.Apps-cli/README.md

 First up, unless you're extending the development environment, the only folder you should be concerned about is `rocketlets` and `dist`.
 The other folders are for making the development environment a pleasure to work with (hopefully).
 The `.server` directory is the "mock" server with storage, this is where the code lives which mocks up the Rocket.Chat server.

+## Logging Inside a Rocketlet
+Due to limitations of NodeJS's `vm` package we have had to implement a custom logger class.
+To make usage of this you can use `this.getLogger()` and then do the normal `console` style logging.